Idaho public assistance.

 A number of services and public assistance programs are available to the low income and needy across Idaho.
 Some of the resources are funded by the federal government, and other cash assistance programs are provided directly by the state of Idaho and the Department of Health and Welfare.
 Find information on the various programs below, including food, emergency utility bill help, and other aid.

 Get help with phone bills or installation costs from the Idaho Telephone Service Assistance Program.
 Assistance is offered for qualified low-income families, and funds can be used to pay the monthly costs for basic residential phone service and bills as well as telephone service installation.
 LinkUp and LifeLine are the common names of these phone programs.
+Find other options for telephone bill help, including free government cell phones.

 Food, meals, and groceries are offered from a number of resources such as Emergency Food Assistance Program (TEFAP), food stamps and WIC.